Cloufield/GWASTutorial/04_Data_QC/README.md

 In this way, it is much easier to manage and organize the paths and tools.
 We will only add the `bin` directory here to the environment path.

 ### Download PLINK1.9 and PLINK2 and then unzip
-Next, go to the plink webpage to download the software.
+Next, go to the Plink webpage to download the software.
 We will need both PLINK1.9 and PLINK2.

 Download PLINK1.9 and PLINK2 from the following webpage to the corresponding directories: